 Master's Degree Application Requirements

 Earn a master's degree while you continue your career.
-Whether you choose the highly applicable M.A. in Organizational Leadership or the military-friendly MBA, you will begin implementing the things you learn right away.
+Whether you choose one of our highly applicable Master of Arts programs in leadership or business, or the military-friendly MBA, you will begin implementing the things you learn right away.
 Regent University's master's degree programs offer two 8-week sessions each semester, which provides students the flexibility to begin during either session within the term.
 Admission to our master's programs doesn't require a GMAT score. **Please note: if you are planning to enter during the second session of a term, you will need to take two courses within that session to be eligible for financial aid.

 Applicants must submit all materials, as stated below, by the deadline to be considered for the appropriate term.

 Note: International students wishing to apply to the on-campus MBA program may enter only in the Fall or Spring semesters and must have applications in by February 15 and June 15 respectively.
 For more details, please contact the Admissions Office at firstname.lastname@example.org or 757.352.4400.

 Session A: July 15th

 Session B: September 15th

 When applying to one of our Master of Arts programs or the Master of Business Administration, the admissions committee will review your application materials for an admissions decision.
 Criteria reviewed by the admissions committee include:

 - Vision clarity and alignment with program outcomes